 2. What if I’m uncomfortable with traditional marketing tactics?

 Humane marketing for changemakers is about staying true to your values.
 You can choose strategies that align with your beliefs and engage with your audience genuinely.
+Stay clear from these unethical marketing strategies and follow your intuition instead to do the right thing.

 3. How can I effectively share my story through content marketing?